sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

 ## Reproduce the experimental result

-In our experiments, in addition to the simulations described in the original letter, we also provide simulations for different UE velocities, different signal-to-noise ratios (SNRs) of the beam received signals, different millimeter-wave scenarios, and different motion forms.
+In our experiments, in addition to the simulations described in the original letter, we also provide the simulations for different UE velocities, different signal-to-noise ratios (SNRs) of the beam received signals, different millimeter-wave scenarios, and different motion forms.

 * For the described in the original letter, please run